 Hello!
-I am an Associate Professor of Clinical Radiology at the Keck School of Medicine of USC.
+I am a professor of clinical radiology at the Keck School of Medicine of USC.
 My primary clinical interests and responsibilities are in abdominal imaging and image-guided interventions.

 My research interests involve machine learning and informatics applied to problems in radiology.
 Details of some of my research and software projects can be accessed through the menu above.
 Selected projects are listed below.